aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 "challenge_type":
 : REQUIRED.
 The type of the authorization challenge issued.
 Value is case insensitive.

+TODO: Maybe add "alternative_challenge_types" or allow the whole response to be an array in case the AS wants to let the client choose.
+Or we decide that the client indicating its preference in the request is enough flexibility.

 All additional parameters are specified by the authorization challenge type.
 This document defines the `otp` type, the `oob` type,